-1. A hot and opaque solid, liquid or dense gas emits a continuous spectrum (A) diagram: continuous spectrum: $F vs \lambda$ these effects are godsends for astrophysics!
+A. a hot and opaque solid, liquid or dense gas emits a continuous spectrum (A)

+B. a hot low-density (transparent) gas produces an emission line spectrumnote: pattern of lines specific to element these effects are godsends for astrophysics!
 Q: why?

-2. A hot low-density (transparent) gas produces emission line spectrum note: pattern of lines specific to element diagram: emission line spectrum: $F vs \lambda$

-3. Continuous radiation viewed though cooler gas produces an absorption line spectrum label C on diagram diagram: absorptions line spectrum note: the lines absorbed have same color/wavelength as the lines in emission line spectrum: F vs $\lambda$ can use emission/absorption lines to inventory kinds of elements in an astronomical source light spectrum gives atom "fingerprint" or "barcode"
+C. Continuous radiation viewed though cooler gas produces an em absorption line spectrum, note: the lines absorbed have same color/wavelength as the emission lines in B can use emission/absorption lines to inventory kinds of elements in an astronomical source light spectrum gives atom "fingerprint" or "barcode"